michaelnny/rl4llm/README.md

 > Following the modular design, we can also run the SGLang inference server and deepspeed training on the single server as in `co-hosting mode`.

-### Example of start GRPO training with SGLang inference on a single server:
+### Example of GRPO Fine-Tuning with SGLang inference on a single server

 **Step 1**: Launch the SGLang inference server with `--enable-memory-saver`